kumbulanit/t-sql/tech company/untitled/Module 6/Module6_Exercise_Answers.md

 ('3', 'Invalid', 'Not a number', 'Invalid Date', 'Maybe');

 -- Safe migration with error handling
-INSERT INTO GoodExample (Age, Salary, HireDate, IsActive) SELECT
+INSERT INTO GoodExample (Age, BaseSalary, HireDate, IsActive) SELECT
     CASE
         WHEN ISNUMERIC(Age) = 1 AND CAST(Age AS INT) BETWEEN 16 AND 120